Garie Beach to Era Beach Coastal Walk

 3. North Era Beach

-Below is a map of the walk from Garie Beach to Era Beach, including those four landmarks and highlights.
+Here is a map of the walk from Garie Beach to Era Beach, including those four landmarks and highlights:

 1. Garie Beach

-Once you’ve parked your car and you’re ready to go, head to the beach and look out for the walking path that runs right behind the beach.
+Once you’ve parked your car and are ready to start, head to the beach and look for the walking path that runs just behind the sand.

-Garie Beach itself is a 900 metres long strip of sand that is patrolled by the Garie Surf Life Saving Club on weekends.
+Garie Beach is a 900-metre-long stretch of sand, patrolled by the Garie Surf Life Saving Club on weekends.

 Walking trail behind Garie Beach